cl3mentch/innovus/README.md

 ![image](https://github.com/cl3mentch/innovus/assets/31813377/4758ddd8-315f-4839-bdff-117c0cb9f4c7)

-Step 4 : Click on the photo / video that you have uploaded.
+Step 4 : Click on the photo/video that you have uploaded.
 And click on the provided `image url`.
 Then you may paste this into our project image tag src.

 ![image](https://github.com/cl3mentch/innovus/assets/31813377/c613172b-6513-4f79-936e-fdb558d9e298)